 The EU plans to loosen those standards: It would allow non-essential travel from countries with a COVID-19 rate of 100 per 100,000 residents over a 14-day period, regardless of their vaccination status.
 Currently, the EU only allows case rates of 25.

-Some countries like Spain and France have signaled they’ll allow both vaccinated travelers and travelers with a recent negative COVID-19 test.
+Some countries like Spain and France have signaled they'll allow both vaccinated travelers and travelers with a recent negative COVID-19 test.
 Neither country has officially reopened yet.
 Others like Greece and Croatia are already accepting travelers with proof of a recent negative COVID-19 test.

 Finally.
 After a year of being unwelcome and watching as a summer trip to Europe became less and less certain, there's clear hope for a return to Europe in 2021.
 And now we know much more about what that may look like – and how soon it could happen.

 Not yet, though we’re expecting some kind of travel corridor to be announced in the coming weeks.